rcornwell/sims/SEL32/README.md

 utxtape1.ini   command file to start UTX install tape.  ./sel32 utxtape1.ini utx21a1.tap    bootable UTX install tape for testing basemode.
 The current
                V6 & V9 will boot UTX into single user mode.
-You can run a small subset of the commands that on the installation tape.
+You can run a small subset of the commands that are on the installation tape.
-               Prep, the disk preparation UTX program, cannot format a disk drive at this time due to unsupport disk commands that are required.
+               Prep, the disk preparation UTX program, can format a disk drive.
+Other files systems can be created, but cause the system to hang at various places during the fsck command.
                All basemode instructions have been tested with the CV.BRD diag.
                The virtual memory has been fully tested with the VM.MMM diag.
                UTX needs better support for the disk controller before we can move any farther with the installation.

 Other MPX verion support:
                I am still looking for an MPX 3.X user or master SDT tape.
-I have much of the source, but no loadable code to creat a bootable system.
+I have much of the source, but no loadable code to create a bootable system.
                Please keep looking for anyone who can provide these tapes or a disk image of a bootable system..

 James C. Bevier
-01/14/2020
+03/30/2020